danielLaughlin/PlantStrategies/README.md

 # PlantStrategies
-R code and data for to reproduce examples from 'Plant Strategies: The Demographic Consequences of Functional Traits in Changing Environments' by Daniel C. Laughlin, to be published by Oxford University Press.
+R code and data for to reproduce examples from 'Plant Strategies: The Demographic Consequences of Functional Traits in Changing Environments' by Daniel C. Laughlin, published by Oxford University Press in 2023.

 Load the R scripts to reproduce the analyses and recreate the figures throughout the book.
-You will need to install several packages if your machine does not already have them installed.
+You will need to install several packages if your machine does not already have them installed (they are listed at the top of each script).

 Notes on data files: